rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 ```

 Now when we try to run `cargo build`, compilation will work (we’ll still have
-warnings though).
+warnings, though).
 Our module layout still looks exactly the same as it did when
 we had all the code in *src/lib.rs* in Listing 7-3:

 ```text